Shondor Birns: Early life

-Like many immigrant families, the Birnsteins Americanized their surname, in their case to Birns.
-Alexander's name was abbreviated to an English translation of Zander, but Italian and Jewish neighbors took to calling the boy "Shondor" (as the Hungarian equivalent of "Alexander" is "Sándor", pronounced roughly as most Americans would pronounce "Shondor") and the name stuck.
 Like many families, the Birns family struggled to earn a living in the New World, and during Prohibition, they turned to bootlegging, taking in a small still from Cleveland Mafia boss Joe Lonardo to supplement their income and better provide for their children.

-In November 1920, Birns' mother was tending to the 10-gallon still in their apartment, when a faulty gas connection caused an explosion.
+On November 9, 1920, Birns' mother was tending to the 10-gallon still in their apartment, when a faulty gas connection caused an explosion.
 Her clothing caught fire and was engulfed in flames.
 She ran outside screaming, where a passing motorist helped extinguish the flames and drove her to the hospital.
 Horribly burned over 75 percent of her body, she died the next morning.
-13-year-old Birns was sheltered for a time in the old Jewish orphanage.
+As Birns' father was arrested for bootlegging in wake of his wife's death, 13-year-old Birns was sheltered for a time in the old Jewish orphanage.
 He grew up quickly, and took a job as a newspaper boy during the tough circulation wars.
 Later on, he lived with his grandmother.

-As a student, Birns excelled at athletics, especially baseball and swimming.
-He dropped out of school after 10th grade in 1922 and enlisted in the United States Navy in 1923, but was discharged six months later because he was underage.
+After briefly attending East Technical High School, Birns dropped out of school after completing 10th grade at Longwood Commerce High School in 1922.
+He enlisted in the United States Navy in 1923, but was discharged six months later because he was underage.
+According to his stepmother, he spent some time homeless, occasionally selling newspapers while supporting himself and some family members through bootlegging and theft.

 Criminal career

 On the streets, Birns developed a reputation as a fierce fighter, proving himself quick with his fists in many fights with street thugs.
-It was at roughly this time that he changed his surname to Birns, to save his family from the embarrassment of his involvement with criminals.
+It was at roughly this time that he added the "s" to his surname to "spare his family embarrassment through association with his criminal repute".

 Then his major brushes with the law began.
-Birns was convicted of car theft in 1925, for which he served 18 months in the Mansfield Reformatory.
+Birns was prolific in his criminal activities, having several stacks of arrest records that are currently located in the Cuyahoga County Archives.
+Birns was convicted of car theft on November 14, 1925, for which he served 18 months in the Mansfield Reformatory.
 He soon acquired an assault conviction in which Birns broke the jaw of a motorist who had taken too long to make his turn in front of Birns.
 With 18 arrests in a 12-year period, Birns was on his way to notoriety in northeast Ohio.
 During this period, he gloried in his fame and enjoyed the attention which he received from local law enforcement as well as fellow gangsters.
 He soon developed a knack for beating legal charges.

 During this period, he was successfully prosecuted only twice.
 At the age of 19, Birns was convicted of auto theft and served two years in prison.
 In 1933, he was convicted of bribery, served 60 days and paid a $500 fine.
 After six appearances in court, a prosecutor remarked, "It is time the court put away this man whose reputation is one of rampant criminality."
 Birns was only in his twenties.